New York Knicks Odds

 - Number represents the number of victories while coaching Knicks

 Forbes magazine conducts annual valuations for pro sports teams.
-On the NBA side, the Knicks actually top the charts with a value of $4.6 billion.
-The Los Angeles Lakers come in second at $4.4 billion, followed by the Golden State Warriors at $4.3 billion.
-For reference, the Memphis Grizzlies bring up the rear in 30th place with a value of $1.3 billion.
+On the NBA side, the Knicks are second with a value of $6.1 billion.
+The Knicks used to top the list, but they were passed by the Golden State Warriors, which are valued at $7 billion.
+The Los Angeles Lakers come in third at $5.9 billion, followed by the Chicago Bulls at $5.9 billion.
+For reference, the New Orleans Pelicans bring up the rear in 30th place with a value of $1.6 billion.

 While the Knicks have had some trouble finding the right fit at head coach in recent times, it wasn’t always like that.
 There have actually been a number of lengthy tenures with the legendary Red Holzman topping the list.
 He served two stints with the club and led them to NBA titles in 1970 and 1973, winning 613 games along the way.
 Joe Lapchick — 1947-56 — and Jeff Van Gundy — 1996-2001 — are second and third on the list in games coached for the club.